Helpers was one of the ways we did callbacks last semester.

 Well, sorry to say this, but there’s no magic.
 It’s done with Protocols.

 What’s a protocol?
-It’s really simple, it’s just a list of methods and their parameters.
+It’s really simple, it’s just a list of properties and methods.
 Here’s a simple example.

 We create a protocol by creating a new file.
 However, we make a protocol file instead of a class file.

-Here’s the code that is created.
+Here’s what was created.
 The first thing that’s different is that we only get a .h file.

 Now we’ll add a method declaration.